termux/termux-tasker/README.md

 ### Setup Instructions

-#### Install Termux app (Mandatory)
+#### Install `Termux` app (Mandatory)
 The `Termux:Tasker` plugin requires [Termux] app to run the actual commands.
-You need to install it and start it at least once and have it install the required files for the plugin to start working.
+You need to install it and start it at least once and have it install the bootstrap files for the plugin to start working.
 The Termux prefix directory `/data/data/com.termux/files/usr/` and Termux home directory `/data/data/com.termux/files/home/` must also exist and must have read, write and execute permissions `(0700)` for the plugin to work.
-The `$PREFIX/` is shortcut for the Termux prefix directory.
-The `~/` is a shortcut for the Termux home directory.
+The `$PREFIX/` is shortcut for the Termux [prefix directory](https://github.com/termux/termux-packages/wiki/Termux-file-system-layout) and can also be referred by the `$PREFIX` shell environment variable.
+The `~/` is a shortcut for the Termux home directory and can also be referred by the `$HOME` shell environment variable.
+Note that `~/` will not expand inside single or double quotes when running commands.
 Permissions and ownerships can be checked with the `stat <path>` command.

 #### `com.termux.permission.RUN_COMMAND` permission (Mandatory)